PM Matteo Renzi to resign as Italy faces uncertainty

 "It was shifting power from the regions to the center in a really unbalanced way," she said.
 "It was a dangerous reform for the roots of our democratic system."

-However, the referendum was widely thought to act as a litmus test for the rising wave of populism spreading in Europe, and the chance to register discontent with the current government.
+However, the referendum was widely considered a litmus test for the rising wave of populism spreading in Europe, and the chance to register discontent with the current government.

 This, according to Schlein, was Renzi's "completely unnecessary" mistake.
 She said that personalizing and dramatizing the vote meant that many of the people who voted "No" -- particularly the younger voters -- did so for political reasons beyond the text of the reform and its consequences.